microsoft/weblogic-on-azure/javaee/README.md

 * You will need an Azure subscription.
 If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).

 ## Start Managed PostgreSQL on Azure
 We will be using the fully managed PostgreSQL offering in Azure for this demo.
 Below is how we set it up.

 * Go to the [Azure portal](http://portal.azure.com).
 * The steps in this section use `<your suffix>`.
 The suffix could be your first name such as "reza".
 It should be short and reasonably unique.
-* Select Create a resource -> Databases -> Azure Database for PostgreSQL.
-In "How do you plan to use the service?" select "single server".
+* Select 'Create a resource'.
+In the search box, enter and select 'Azure Database for PostgreSQL'.
+Hit create.
+Select a single server.
 * In "Resource group" select "Create new" and enter weblogic-cafe-db-group-`<your suffix>`
 * Specify the Server name to be weblogic-cafe-db-`<your suffix>`.
 * Specify the location to be a location close to you.